I first heard about the Titan Solar Generator more than six months ago while it was still in its beta testing stage.

 So to plan what the Titan will run for you in your situation you simply identify the watts drawn by all of the essential items you want to run, and limit yourself to less than 2,000 watts if you have one battery.
 Or less than 3,000 watts if you have at least 2 batteries.
 I hope that this all makes sense.
 If not maybe watch that video again and you will get a better idea of the types of wattage things use when running.

 The other thing to consider is how long each battery will last.
 This will also effect how many items you want to plug into the Titan.
-Each Titan batter is rated for 2,000 watt hours, which means the battery will drain completely out of power in one hour if you are using exactly 2,000 watts during that hour.
+Each Titan battery is rated for 2,000 watt hours, which means the battery will drain completely out of power in one hour if you are using exactly 2,000 watts during that hour.

 Likewise if it is daytime, you can be charging your Titan as you use it.
 This means that whatever wattage of power your solar panels receive from the sun, this will offset the power you are using.